clairos/clairos/README.md

 ## Hey there!
 I'm Ana Clara 😊

-- 👋 But most people only call me Clara;
+- 👋 But most people only call me Clara
-- 👩‍💻 I’m interested in FrontEnd Developing;
+- 👩‍💻 I’m interested in FrontEnd Developing
-- 📚 I’m currently learning JavaScript, NodeJS, HTML and CSS;
+- 📚 I’m currently learning JavaScript, NodeJS, HTML and CSS
-- 📫 How to reach me ... send a smoke signal;
+- 📫 How to reach me ... send a smoke signal
 - 😁 Pronouns: she/her

 <div align="center">